Classic car insurance

 One of the main differences is that a classic car insurance policy can have limits or other restrictions.
 For example, you might have a mileage limit.

-Also like a standard car insurance policy, you can get a number of classic vehicle insurance add-ons.
+Like a standard car insurance policy, there are several optional extras you can add to insurance on classic cars.
 These include:

-- Breakdown cover – if you were ever unfortunate enough to break down while driving your classic car, the right breakdown cover will ensure it’s secure, well looked after and repaired as soon as possible.
+- Breakdown cover – if you were ever unfortunate enough to break down while driving your classic car, the right breakdown cover can ensure you get roadside assistance and recovery, if needed.

-- Legal protection – if you’re involved in an accident, this added cover can allow you to claim for any legal costs associated with the incident.
+- Motor legal protection – if you’re involved in an accident, this added cover can allow you to claim for any legal costs associated with the incident.

 - European cover – if you enjoy taking your classic car abroad, whether that’s driving through the Alps or cruising down to the south of France, this add-on will ensure you’re covered to drive on the continent.